metabase/metabase/docs/troubleshooting-guide/loading-from-h2.md

 java -jar metabase.jar load-from-h2 /path/to/metabase.db # do not include .mv.db
 ```

-On a related note, if you're using Metabase Enterprise Edition, you might want to check out the [Serialization][serialization-docs] feature to snapshot your application database.
-Serialization is useful when you want to [preload questions and dashboards][serialization-learn] in a new Metabase.
+If you're using Metabase Enterprise Edition, you should check out the [Serialization][serialization-docs] feature to snapshot your application database.
+Serialization is useful when you want to [preload questions and dashboards][serialization-learn] in a new Metabase instance.

 [backup]: ../operations-guide/backing-up-metabase-application-data.html
 [migrate]: ../operations-guide/migrating-from-h2.html